icculus/descent3-bugs/README.md

 This is for the [builds on Steam](https://store.steampowered.com/app/273590/Descent_3/).

+Existing issues can be seen [here](https://github.com/icculus/descent3-bugs/issues) and new ones can be entered [here](https://github.com/icculus/descent3-bugs/issues/new).

 ***We do not fix Windows bugs***

 ***We do not fix bugs in the Loki Games builds from 2000***